sigma-s/100-Days-of-Code/log.md

 - Figured out what was wrong with my Portfolio thumbnail images (had to change the width and height in the links), centered text in jumbotron without adding effects of h1 and h3 (had to add div with text-center right before the text)

 **Thoughts:**
 Another good day of learning and coding.
-I successfully wrote JavaScript code for various while loops and for loops.
+I successfully wrote JavaScript code for various While Loops and For Loops.
 I remember first seeing JavaScript loops and thinking, "What in the world is with these i's and +'s."
 Modulus makes a lot more sense now too.

 In regards to my portfolio, it's coming along.
 At the moment, I can't get my photo to appear on the right-side of my text (I had this working on my initial portfolio).
 I created a row and have my text as a col as well as my photo, so I just have to figure out what is missing or wrong.